-San Francisco hosts an assortment of gay events throughout the year, but the most celebrated is the infamous Folsom Street Fair held in late September.
+Gay San Francisco hosts an assortment of LGBTQ events throughout the year, but the most celebrated is the infamous Folsom Street Fair, held in late September.
 Thousands of leather-clad fetish fans bring their wildest fantasies to a weekend-long street fair with debaucherous parties every evening.

 For the fainter of heart, San Francisco Pride is held the last weekend of June and features a street parade and many performances from top LGBTQ icons, while the Frameline SF International Gay and Lesbian Film Festival brings queer cinema to this iconic city.